sattlerc/types-website/practical.md

 ### Schedule

 The conferene will run from ca 9:00 to ca 18:00 every day. \
-We are planning an excursion for Wednesday afternoon and a conference dinner Thursday evening. \
+We are planning an excursion for Tuesday afternoon and a conference dinner Thursday evening. \
-More information will be made available later on.
+More information will be made available later on on the page on [social events]().
 :::

 ::: {#accommodation .section}